GURS FELLOWSHIP & MATCH

 Goals and Objectives for Training:

-This fellowship provides robust exposure to complex male reconstructive urologic surgery with flexibility for training in infertility, congenitalism, transgender care, and female urology depending on interest.
+This fellowship provides robust exposure to complex male reconstructive urologic surgery with flexibility for training in infertility, congenitalism, and female urology depending on interest.
 The fellow will attain graduated responsibility in the operating room throughout the year.
 Additionally, clinical research, surgical education and mentoring are emphasized.

 Clinical Responsibilities: